 The photography exhibition has been extended two weeks, as there are still a few spots lefts in our show.
 The new deadline for your submission is Friday the 11th of May 2018 (previously the 27th of April 2017).
 The BAC is here to offer a platform and guidance to amateur photographers.
 As the BAC can help refine your ideas, we encourage you to contact us with your expression of interest as soon as possible.
 In order for us to set up a meeting to discuss your idea, prior to this deadline.
-Please send your expression of interested to firstname.lastname@example.org/ email@example.com or call Saroj on +977 9851147776.
+Please send your expression of interest to [email protected]/ [email protected] or call Saroj on +977 9851147776.

 ‘Nepal: Then & Now’ is a photography exhibition that juxtaposes historical and contemporary photographs of Nepal, examining how the physical and social landscape of Nepal has changed over time.
 This exhibition will showcase 10 to 13 different comparison, selected/taken by various photographers.
 BAC welcomes participation from both professional and amateur photographers.
 By having the work of different photographers, with varying levels of expertise, it allows for different interpretations and perspective on the overarching theme of Nepal in flux.

 Change is complicated and multi-faceted, impacting society in both negative and positive ways.
-In the last hundred years Nepal has gone through a period of rapid change, with: the rise and fall the Rana autocracy; tumultuous political changes; Nepal opening up its borders; the “hippie invasion” and freak street; becoming a tourist and NGO global hotspot; technological advancements; educational reform; the destruction of the April 2015 Nepal Earthquake (also known as the Gorkha earthquake); and globalisation.
+In the last hundred years Nepal has gone through a period of rapid change, with: the rise and fall the Rana autocracy; tumultuous political changes; Nepal opening up its borders; the “hippie invasion” and freak street; becoming a tourist and NGO global hotspot; technological advancements; educational reform; the destruction of the April 2015 Nepal Earthquake (also known as the Gorkha earthquake); and globalization.
 ‘Nepal: Then & Now’ will examine change from different perspectives and through the lenses of different lived-experiences of the artists.
-Participants are required to source a historical photograph of Nepal and take their own picture of the same location and/or of similar subject matter.
+Participants are required to source a historical photograph of Nepal and take their own picture of the same location and/or of the similar subject matter.
 When deciding what to photograph, consider the message you want your comparison to make.

 Open Call for participation link HERE